5cover/psdc/docs/Conversions.md

 # Conversions

-This is a graph of the allowed implicit and explicit conversions between types.
+This is a graph of the allowed conversions between types.

-Legend:

-- Solid link: implicit conversion
-- Dotted link: explicit conversion (with cast syntax)

 ```mermaid
 flowchart LR